Is this the cost of toppling Maharashtra govt: Cong on LPG hike | Politics

 Nayak also slammed the government over implementation of the Ujjwala scheme and asked who can buy such an expensive LPG cylinder.

-She also slammed media reports which claimed that 3.59 crore customers could not afford a refill in 2021-22, to hit out at the government.
+She also slammed the government over media reports which claimed that 3.59 crore customers could not afford a refill in 2021-22.

 Nayak also slammed the government for its decision to withdraw GST exemptions on items such as pre-packed wheat flour, curd and buttermilk.